1 - Call Manhattan Active® API

 2. Authorization Server URL such as https://<unique_id>-auth.omni.manh.com or https://<unique_id>-auth.sce.manh.com or https://<unique_id>-auth.scp.manh.com.
 We will use https://example-auth.omni.manh.com for this document.

 3. Values of client_id and client_secret parameters as configured by your administrator.
-A default client_id for Postman is automatically created with value postman.1.0.0.
+Your administrator will need to create a custom client_id (documented elsewhere already) to be used with Postman.
 The administrator can look up the value of the respective client_secret.
-We will use aQsuVkh24SAp8MYr as the value of client_secret for this document.
+We will refer the client_secret as <client_secret> as the value of client_secret for this document.
+Please use your own client_secret value exclusive for your use cases.

 4. A valid username and password for you to authenticate yourself.
 We will use jerrythomas@example.com and p455w0rd respectively as the username and password for this document.
+These are not valid credentials at all.
+Please use valid credentials for your purposes.

 • As a sample REST API, we will use the endpoint that returns the details of your user.
 You may replace it with any other REST API that you have access to.